unazed/python-micro--optimizations/README.md

 `seq.copy()` for all sequences with magnitude below 544, will be second fastest to `seq[:]` and the slowest method will be `list(seq)`; however, for all sequences with a bigger magnitude, `list(seq)` will be fastest and both `seq[:]`and `seq.copy()` will have a seemingly random disparity.

 *NOTE:* Element size doesn't seem to affect the operations' speed.

+# should i use json, xml, yaml, csv or my own format?

+This presents many of the same issues that you would deal with when you're creating another form of implementation for something already standardized in many ways.
+Firstly, you're going to make many, many mistakes in the design and most likely not consider the many external use-cases it could propose, thus making the implementation worthless as a whole because unless you can find other places where the certain design can be integrated without any tweaking -- there's no generality therefore there's no real reusability.

+JSON is a versatile, nice-to-read and flexible notation.
+It has the direct relation with Python thereby that the `dict` type follows a more open-ended support for objects.

+XML is a markup language which is just a tad bit more explicit than something like JSON; but in my personal opinion it looks a bit bloated and monotone with the tags and it's less readable than JSON.
+Python has a third-party library for parsing XML, but you'll have to download it from PyPI.

+YAML is a greatly user-friendly format which isn't really as common as any of the other two formats, but it's still comparatively different.

+CSV is just a BTEC way of doing any of the above in a lazy fashion by just separating values (that hopefully don't have commas already) with a comma delimiter.
+Although as this format is very simple, it is as well extensible to different delimiters like perhaps `\x00` or `\xFF` for user data.

+For your own format, as I've said in the first part of my explanation; you have to make sure that your format can be applied anywhere without any possible incompatibilities, also you should never tie a metaphorical knot on it; if you leave it open-ended it'll be able to be put under one's completely different interpretation thus customizable and plugged into a different environment.
+You can see this in place for the four formats listed above as JSON, it's simple and maps `x: ` to `y` where `x` is typically hashable.
+In XML, it's bare-bone but with the implementation of the human - it allows for creating theoretical contexts with a really simple system.
+But I can't deny it's not much more extensible than JSON.
+YAML and CSV both share the above traits interlinking JSON and XML, thus it should show a common pattern between these widely used notations.
+And should show how notations are generalized.

+The only different thing about all of these ways of displaying information, is the way that it's written.
+Some are nicer to look at, some are nicer to write and some are nicer to parse.